TheoInTech/theointech/README.md

 - DAO track winner at the <a href="https://solana.com/hyperdrive" target="_blank">Solana Hyperdrive Hackathon 2023</a> besting 7000+ builders, 900+ project submissions from over 120 countries around the world.
 - volunteer mentor at <a href="https://theblokc.com/" target="_blank">The BLOKC</a> - a provider of education, training and certifications focused on Blockchain & Web3.
 - member at the <a href="https://phl.superteam.fun/" target="_blank">Superteam Philippines</a> - organized as a co-operative of creatives, developers, and operators who are experienced in launching and growing technology businesses in Solana.
-- Artisan at the <a href="https://www.web3builders.dev/" target="_blank">Web3 Builders Alliance (WBA)</a> building <a href="https://www.TheArmadaDAO.xyz/" target="_blank">Armada</a> - A no-code dApp revolutionizing how DAOs are created, managed and integrated.
+- artisan at the <a href="https://www.web3builders.dev/" target="_blank">Web3 Builders Alliance (WBA)</a> building <a href="https://www.TheArmadaDAO.xyz/" target="_blank">Armada</a> - a no-code dApp revolutionizing how DAOs are created, managed and integrated.
 Armada is a DAO for DAOs, by DAOs.
 - founded <a href="https://thehowdystudios.com/" target="_blank">the howdy studios</a>, a web3 dev studio, helping web3 businesses achieve their web3 goal through engineering.
 - creating content - teaching and advocating for a healthy web3 community in the philippines.
 - building different types of web application (mainly micro saas) for different industry startups, focused on emerging technologies like web3 and ai.